Thinking about pitching your book idea to a literary agent?

 If you’re serious about writing a book and pitching a literary agent to help you get published, the throw-this-together approach usually doesn’t work.

-You need to think like a literary agent.
+You need a plan of action for how to get a literary agent.
 Look at it this way: More than half of the book pitches an agent receives aren’t a good fit.
 If you don’t want to fall into the abyss of rejections, you need to know how to stand out.

 Want to get your book published and become a real freelance writer?
 Check out this insider advice from a literary agent.